jonahbenedicto/github-markdown-guide/README.md

-# GitHub Markdown
+# GitHub Markdown Guide

-A Comprehensive Guide to Markdown on GitHub.
+A comprehensive guide for markdown on github

 # Table of Contents